HexBilling/hexbilling/README.md

 - [Links](#links)

 ## Requirements
-Although BoxBilling *may* work in lower or smaller conditions, we **highly recommend** you to ensure that your environment has the following software installed:
+Although BoxBilling - Modern *may* work in lower or smaller conditions, we **highly recommend** you to ensure that your environment has the following software installed:
 - PHP 7.2, or higher.
 PHP 8 is not supported at the moment.
 - MySQL 8, or higher.
 - Following PHP extensions: